Ranked nationally in pediatric care.

 An electroencephalogram (EEG) is a test that records and evaluates the electrical activity in the brain.
 There are different ways that EEG is used to diagnose and monitor a variety of conditions:

-• Outpatient prolonged video EEG.
-This type of EEG records video and the brain’s electrical activity for 1 to 2 hours or up to three days at home.
+- Outpatient Continuous Video EEG.
+This type of EEG records video and the brain’s electrical activity for up to 8 hours.

 Intraoperative Intracranial Prolonged EEG Monitoring